clean-code-craft-tcq-1/test-for-analytics-virendrasjhala/README.md

 Add to these tests:

-1. Write minimum and maximum to the PDF from a csv containing positive and negative readings
+1. 	action : Write minimum and maximum to the PDF
+	from : csv file
+	when : containing positive and negative readings
-1. Write "Invalid input" to the PDF when the csv doesn't contain expected data
+1. 	action : Write "Invalid input" to the PDF from : csv file when :there is no expected data
-1. Write count of breach to the pdf from a csv containing the readings
+1.	action: Write count of breach to the pdf from : csv file when : file containing the readings
-1. write the recorded trends to the pdf from a csv file
+1. 	action: Write the recorded trends to the pdf from : csv file when : file containing the readings
+1.  action : Write None to the pdf from : csv file when : file does not containg data

 (add more)

 ### Recognize Fakes and Reality